Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/README.md

 - A `.deb` package for Debian and Ubuntu-based systems.
 - An *incomplete* Arch Linux package (work in progress).

-The goal is to create a streamlined, reproducible kernel build pipeline tailored for Debian and Ubuntu users that may also have an Arch PC or dual boot but just want to compile the kernel once
+The goal is to create a streamlined, reproducible kernel build pipeline tailored for Debian and Ubuntu users that may also have an Arch PC or dual boot but just want to compile the kernel once.
-Note that if you use _processor_opt=${_processor_opt:-native} you will need to be sure that both CPUs are the same in clang which may make it more suitable for a dual boot configuration
+> Note that if you use _processor_opt=${_processor_opt:-native} you will need to be sure that both CPUs are the same in clang which may make it more suitable for a dual boot configuration

 ---